mthcht/Splunk-Search-Recipes/internals/saved_searches/README.md

 | stats values(lookup_exists) as lookup_exists by saved_search, lookups
 | where lookup_exists="No"
 ```
-This search scans saved searches in the 'hunting' app to identify utilized lookups, cross-references them with existing lookups on the SIEM, and highlights any that are missing.
+This search scans saved searches in the 'hunting' app to identify utilized lookups, cross-references them with existing lookups on the SIEM within the same app, and highlights any that are missing.

 *`| where lookup_exists="Yes"` for the ones that does exist*